 Ikateq, population one

 We are at the mouth of the Sermilik.
 A fjord over a hundred miles long with an average width of about ten kilometres.
 It receives ice from 12 glaciers in the area.
-As you get closer to the bottom, the fjord gets narrower and the water is full of iceberg of every size.
+As you get closer to the bottom, the fjord gets narrower and the water is full of icebergs of every size.
 But this will happen later.
 We are at the mouth of the fjord and between the mist, we see a wooden dock.
 We are in Ikateq!

 Ikateq’s official population is one.

-Ikateq is actually a ghost town, completely uninhabited.
+Ikateq is a ghost town, completely uninhabited.

 A ghost village